jopemachine-arvis/arvis/documents/plugin-config-format.md

 required: `false`

-Used to default icon in the workflow.
+Used to default icon in the plugin.

 ## category